joseph444/football_info_update_system/README.md

 # football_info_update_system

-This is Full JAVA update system for SEM 4th Project and VIVA of the College UEM
+This is Full JAVA update system for SEM 4th Project and VIVA of the College.